humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

   - JavaScript
   - WeakMap
 ---
 Last week I came across an article<sup>[1]</sup> by Nick Fitzgerald in which he described an approach for creating private instance members for JavaScript types using ECMAScript 6 weakmaps.
-To be completely honest, I&#8217;ve never been a big proponent of weakmaps &#8211; I thought there was a loss of fuss about nothing and that there was only one use case for them (tracking data related to DOM elements).
-I was still clinging tight to that belief up until the point that I read Nick&#8217;s article, at which point my weakmap belief system blew up.
-I now see the possibilities that weakmaps bring to JavaScript and how they will changes our coding practices in ways we probably can&#8217;t fully imagine yet.
+To be completely honest, I've never been a big proponent of weakmaps &#8211; I thought there was a loss of fuss about nothing and that there was only one use case for them (tracking data related to DOM elements).
+I was still clinging tight to that belief up until the point that I read Nick's article, at which point my weakmap belief system blew up.
+I now see the possibilities that weakmaps bring to JavaScript and how they will changes our coding practices in ways we probably can't fully imagine yet.
 Except for the one that Nick mentioned, which is the focus of this post.

 ## The legacy of private members